 Starting a technology company is one of the hardest and loneliest things you can do.
-As Elon Musk once famously said, "Entrepreneurship is like eating glass and staring into the abyss."
+As Elon Musk once famously said, Entrepreneurship is like eating glass and staring into the abyss.

 When smart people work together towards a common goal, amazing things can happen.

-The Founder Institute's Vision is to “Globalize Silicon Valley” and help entrepreneurs across the globe launch meaningful and enduring technology companies.
-The Shared Liquidity Pool is a key component of our strategy.
+The Founder Institute's Vision is to Globalize Silicon Valley and help entrepreneurs across the globe launch meaningful and enduring technology companies.
+The Equity Collective is a key component of our strategy.

-Even in small acquisitions of $5 MM or less, the financial return from the Shared Liquidity Pool far exceeds the average Course Fee by multiple times.
-In 2012, approximately two years after the inaugural semester graduated, the Institute had a first exit in the $5 MM range.
-This exit returned approximately 10 times the Course Fee for each Founder in the Shared Liquidity Pool.
+Even in small acquisitions of $5 MM or less, the financial return from the Equity Collective far exceeds the average Course Fee by multiple times.
+To date, the Founder Institute has distributed returns to the Pool of approximately $5M.
+These exits have returned approximately 10 times the Course Fee for each Founder in the Equity Collective.
 The Founder Institute predicts that exits from any one semester will occur between five and ten years after the semester ends, which is slightly longer than for the average angel funded startup.

 After two years, the average Founder Institute semester with 10 companies has results resembling the following: